 Level 3 + 20 million vaccine doses secured

 COVID-19 IN SOUTH AFRICA: THE SITUATION NOW

-The national total of confirmed cases stands at 545,476 as of 7 August, up 7,292 since the last official report from the National Department of Health.
-New figures have not yet been made public by the Department of Health.
-Here are the rest of the stats:
+The national total of reported cases stands at 1 296 806 cases as stated in the last official report from the National Department of Health on 14 January, 2021.
+Here are the official figures:

 COVID-19 UPDATE IN WESTERN CAPE: THE SITUATION NOW

 As of 14 January, the Western Cape has 37 647 active cases of COVID-19, with a total of 247 806 confirmed cases and 201 370 recoveries, according to the Western Cape government.

 - 1 138 172 tests have been conducted

 - 247 806 cumulative total of confirmed cases

 - 201 370 recorded recoveries